motdata.uk

 The single most common MOT failure for Piaggio is tyre tread depth outside legal limits, accounting for 22% of all failure items.
 A set of new tyres typically costs £200–£500 depending on size.

-These figures are from real MOT inspections — they show what testers actually find wrong with Piaggio vehicles.
+These figures are from real MOT inspections.
+They show what testers actually find wrong with Piaggio vehicles.
 If you're viewing a used Piaggio, it's worth checking these areas specifically.

 Buying a specific Piaggio?
 Check the individual vehicle's MOT history for free on GOV.UK to see its actual test results, advisories, and mileage readings.